 Security controls can be physical or virtual, policies, training, techniques, methodologies, action plan, devices, and customised solutions to avoid, detect, and prevent intruders and minimise the security risk befalling the individual or organisational proprietary information systems, etc.

-In this topic, we will explore the basics of security controls, the types of security controls, and common information security controls in use today.
+This topic will explore the basics of security controls, the types of security controls, and standard information security controls in use today.

 What is security control?

-Security control is a parameter and action that an organisation executes to protect data and sensitive information from invasion and various cyber attacks and reduce and mitigate existing security risk or threats on critical assets (i.e., data, system, or network).
+Security control is a parameter and action that an organisation executes to protect data and sensitive information from invasion and various cyber-attacks and reduce and mitigate existing security risks or threats on critical assets (i.e., data, system, network or cloud risks).

-Antivirus software, Host-based IDS, SIEM solutions, hardware or software firewalls, surveillance systems, security guards, smart door locks, etc., are some of the significant examples of security controls.
+Antivirus software, Host-based IDS, SIEM solutions, hardware or software firewalls, surveillance systems, security guards, smart door locks, CASB security for the cloud, are some of the significant examples of security controls.

 Confidentiality Integrity and Availability

-CIA triad, known as confidentiality, integrity, and availability, makes the core of information security principles.
-Data protection risks are calculated based on the attack likelihood and attack impact on each of these principles.
-The security controls responsible for protecting data are validated and improved after considering these three principles of information security.
+The CIA triad, known as confidentiality, integrity, and availability, is the core of information security principles.
+Data protection risks are calculated based on each of these principles’ attack likelihood and attack impact.
+The security controls responsible for protecting data are validated and improved after considering these three information security principles.

 What is the purpose of security controls?

 The fundamental purpose of having appropriate cyber security controls is to reduce the outcome and probability of cyber security incidents.
-In addition, information or cyber security controls help ensure that all the necessary and required actions are in place to hold the businesses proprietary information’s CIA triad.
+In addition, information or cyber security controls help ensure that all the necessary and required actions are in place to hold the business’s proprietary information’s CIA triad.

-Along with the protection against cyber threats, security controls majorly help linger away from hefty fines and penalties that regulatory bodies such as the General Data Protection Regulation (GDPR) impose 20 million to 4% global turnover in case of cyber attack ending in sensitive data exposure.
+Along with protecting against cyber threats, security controls majorly help linger away from hefty fines and penalties that regulatory bodies such as the General Data Protection Regulation (GDPR) impose 20 million to 4% global turnover in case of cyber attack ending in sensitive data exposure.

-To cope with the security controls and guarantee countermeasures are in place, data protection regulatory bodies have shared the guidelines and make it mandatory for organisations to implement relevant information security controls for robust data and assets protection.
+To cope with the security controls and guarantee countermeasures, data protection regulatory bodies have shared the guidelines and make it mandatory for organisations to implement relevant information security controls for robust data and assets protection.